tensorlakeai/indexify/docs/docs/getting_started.md

     curl -X GET http://localhost:8900/extractors
     ```

-#### Bind some extractors to the repository
+#### Bind some extractors to the namespace

-To start extracting information from the documents, we need to bind some extractors to the repository.
+To start extracting information from the documents, we need to bind some extractors to the namespace.
 Let's bind a named entity extractor so that we can retrieve some data in the form of key/value pairs, and an embedding extractor so that we can run semantic search over the raw text.

 Every extractor we bind results in a corresponding index being created in Indexify to store the extracted information for fast retrieval.
 So we must also provide an index name for each extractor.

 === "python"

     ```python
-    repo.bind_extractor("tensorlake/minilm-l6", "minil6")
+    client.bind_extractor("tensorlake/minilm-l6", "minil6")

-    bindings = repo.extractor_bindings
+    bindings = client.extractor_bindings
     ```

 === "curl"

     ```shell
-    curl -v -X POST http://localhost:8900/repositories/default/extractor_bindings \
+    curl -v -X POST http://localhost:8900/namespaces/default/extractor_bindings \
     -H "Content-Type: application/json" \
     -d '{
             "extractor": "tensorlake/minilm-l6",